SAP-samples/ui5-typescript-walkthrough/steps/09/README.md

 After we have introduced all three parts of the Model-View-Controller \(MVC\) concept, we now come to another important structural aspect of OpenUI5.

 In this step, we will enhance our application by encapsulating all UI assets within a component in OpenUI5.
-By doing so, we create an independent and reusable module independent of our index.html file.
+By doing so, we create an independent and reusable module independent of a local HTML file for the bootstrap.
 This architectural change enables us to access resources relative to the component, rather than relative to the `index.html` file.

 By encapsulating our application as a component, we can seamlessly integrate it into surrounding containers like the SAP Fiori launchpad.
 This means our application can be easily embedded within a larger ecosystem, providing a more cohesive and integrated user experience.